 If you can afford to invest in new tailgating gear now, you will be thankful come football season for numerous reasons.
 It’s akin to getting your Christmas shopping done weeks before the holiday.
 Also, you can take your time in researching different products and will not feel rushed and panicked that you have to find a replacement because the game is next weekend.

 How do you know what needs to be replaced or repaired before football season?
 The simplest answer is to use your memory and think back to your last tailgate party.
 Was everything functioning properly?
 Did something break during the season and you just put up with it not working properly until the season ended?
-Those are the items that need replacing immediately and there is no better time than the spring to do it.
+Those are the items that need replacing immediately and now is the time to do it.

 Break out your gear and invite your friends to join you in some dry run tailgating.
 Do you think your tailgating pals have been itching to get together ever since football season ended?
 If you are going to take this advice, the one piece of equipment you need to test out at home is your grill.
 Since this piece of equipment is responsible for preparing the food and making sure you are not serving up a platter of salmonella, having your grill working properly needs to be determined at home before you leave.
 If you get to the tailgate lot and your radio batteries have died, not a big deal.
 You get parked and find out your propane hose is cracked and leaking, that’s a huge problem.